danielbusnz-lgtm/AgloPoison/README.md

-Browser extensions that scrambles your algorithim.
+Browser extension that scrambles your algorithim.

 ## Platforms